djbrieck/brieckspro/content/posts/how-to-join-wifi-with-qr-code-apple-i-devices/index.md

 2. Tap the Scan QR Code icon

-3. Point camera at the wifi QR code
+3. Point camera at the Wi-Fi QR code

 4. Click "Join" to connect to the network as advertised.